d6lts/custom_breadcrumbs/README.txt

 Users given 'use php in custom breadcrumbs' permission can include a php code snippet that returns TRUE or FALSE to control whether or not the breadcrumb is displayed.
 Note that this code has access to the $node variable, and can check its type or any other property.
+Tokens should not be used in the visibility code snippet, since they will not be replaced.

 Special Identifiers
 -------------------